Feo's Stuff

 Funny though, how the actors never come back for a second show.

 Max wants VIDEODROME and he tries his best to find out who is behind it.
-As it turns out, thanks to Harlan tracking satellite feeds, VIDEODROME is very local, right across the Canadian border, in fact.
+As it turns out, thanks to Harlan tracking satellite feeds, VIDEODROME isn't in Malaysia after all, but local, right across the Canadian border in fact.

 Max shows Nicki a bootleg of VIDEODROME, only to discover that she is far more than merely interested in it.
 Unlike Max: it turns her on.
 So much so that she wants to find VIDEODROME and be a "contestant" on it.
 Max freaks at the news.
 It's one thing for him to watch it, but he could never actually participate.